 Outside of Palestine, however, where the churches were often established on a household basis, the membership of the church included both masters and servants.
 Slavery was one of the human divisions that became meaningless in this new community in Christ—called Christianity.
 This apparently led to a desire for emancipation, and perhaps even to the active encouragement of it by some.
 But Paul cautioned those in subjection to others to honor and to do good service to their masters (their bosses, their supervisors).
 Let us look at the instruction that he gave to Timothy.

-I Timothy 6:1-5 Let as many servants as are under the yoke count their own masters worthy of all honor, that the name of God and His doctrine be not blasphemed.
-And they that have believing masters, let them not despise them, because they are brethren; but rather do them service, because they are faithful and beloved, partakers of the benefit.
-These things teach and exhort.
-If any man teach otherwise, and consent not to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which is according to godliness; he is proud, knowing nothing, but doting about questions and strifes of words, whereof comes envy, railings, evil surmisings, perverse disputings of men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw yourself.
+I Timothy 6:1-5 Let as many bondservants as are under the yoke count their own masters worthy of all honor, so that the name of God and His doctrine be not blasphemed.
+And those who have believing masters, let them not despise them because they are brethren, but rather serve them because those who are benefited are believers and beloved.
+Teach and exhort these things.
+If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which accords with godliness, he is proud, knowing nothing, but is obsessed with disputes and arguments over words, from which comes envy, strife, reviling, evil suspicions, useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
+From such withdraw yourself.

 Of course, there is the spiritual principle here.
 But looking at the physical principle, Paul was telling slaves and servants that they were to obey and to serve their masters with genuineness—with sincerity of heart.
 He was not emphasizing here that they should be emancipated, or that they should be freed.
 But Paul was emphasizing that, no matter what our lot is in life, we must obey God and do the best to treat our fellow man with respect and genuine concern.

-Philemon 1:10-12a I beseech you [Philemon] for my son Onesimus, whom I have begotten in my bonds: which in time past was to you unprofitable, but now profitable to you, and to me [since becoming converted]: whom I have sent again.
+Philemon 10-12 I appeal to you [Philemon] for my son Onesimus, whom I have begotten while in my chains, which once was unprofitable to you, but now profitable to you, and to me [since becoming converted].
+I am sending him back. . . .